 Since “strategy is saying ‘no'”, it’s critical to define exactly where you will compete and where you will not invest.
 Mapping your benefits to must have, delighter, and exciter tiers against competitors allows you to zero in on where you are competing and how you plan to win against other available solutions.
 Creating the table below for your product makes your positioning and product strategy explicit.

 |Must Have Benefit 2||No||No||Yes|

 This table can be projected forward in time to include a “future” column which both predicts what benefits customers will expect as well as what the competitive space may look like after further investment by you and competitors.

 There’s another dimension to consider: level of investment required.
 Once you understand the customer value, you can map it against your level of effort required.
 Combining these two attributes gives insight into product decisions.
-Olsen describes several small case studies to illustrate this principle.

 The metrics chapters offer both frameworks and practical step-by-step guidance.
 Olsen introduces the powerful concept of “metrics ROI.”
 He gives the example of three metrics and needing to decide which metric to prioritize.
 Each metric in his example drives a business outcome, but each metric has a different amount of change which can be introduced.
 Using this idea of a metric’s return on investment (ROI), he illustrates that in order to pick which metric to improve first, you need to know how much effort will result in a gain to that metric.
 Some metrics are hard to move and result in very little improvement.
 You want to find the metric that moves the most with the least (relatively) amount of effort.
 He gives several examples from his experience of selecting the right metric in which to invest.